-Experienced QDRO Attorney
+Experienced QDRO Attorney in Anchorage, Alaska

 In order to ensure you receive a share in a former spouse’s retirement plan, it is crucial for the court to enter a QDRO or other applicable order separate from the divorce decree.
 For over twenty-six years, Peggy Roston has provided advice and counsel to clients on a wide range of family law matters.
 Peggy is well versed in the rules regarding the division of pension benefits for private and public employees and members of the military.
-Because going through a divorce is a complicated and difficult process, it helps to have an attorney by your side who is dedicated to protecting your financial future.
+Because going through a divorce is a complicated and difficult process, it helps to have an attorney on your side who is dedicated to protecting your financial future.